What's in a name? Learn about how Note in the Pocket got started.

-In Fall 2005, a recent college graduate (we’ll call her Margaret) began what had long been her dream job—teaching kindergarten to an underserved population.
-She chose to begin her teaching career in an impoverished school (free-and-reduced lunch rate that hovered around 95%), with a student population that was beset with all the common problems associated with poverty—homelessness, food insecurity, lack of appropriate clothing for school, inadequate healthcare, etc. She very quickly realized that her teacher training had not addressed the realities of teaching students who were struggling mightily outside the classroom.
+In the fall of 2005, a recent college graduate (we’ll call her Margaret) began what had long been her dream job—teaching kindergarten to an underserved population.
+She chose to begin her teaching career in an impoverished school (one with a free-and-reduced lunch rate that hovered around 95%), with a student population beset with all the problems commonly associated with poverty—homelessness, food insecurity, lack of appropriate clothing for school, inadequate healthcare, etc. She quickly realized that her teacher training had not addressed the realities of teaching students who were struggling mightily outside the classroom.

-Margaret shared her concerns with her mother (we’ll call her Susan), and together they decided that they would focus on providing one of the basic needs and thereby make at least a small difference, one student at a time.
+Margaret shared her concerns with her mother (we’ll call her Susan).
+Together they decided that they would focus on providing one of these basic needs and thus make at least a small difference, one student at a time.
 It was late September, cooler weather had arrived, and Margaret had noticed that many of the children continued to wear the same short-sleeved shirts and shorts and did not seem to have sweaters or jackets.
 What would they do when it got really cold?
-So Margaret and Susan set out to acquire a winter coat for each child in the class.
+Margaret and Susan set out to acquire a winter coat for each child in the class.
 They purchased coats from store sales and thrift shops, and before the temperatures dropped to freezing, Margaret was able to send a coat home with each child in her class.
 Some of the coats came back the next day, as it was not clear to the families that the coat was a gift for the child to keep.
-The school’s social worker then prepared a note to explain that the coats were donations from the community and were the children’s to keep.
-And so began, what eventually became Note in the Pocket.
+The school’s social worker prepared a note explaining that the coats were donations from the community and were the children’s to keep; a copy of the note was inserted into the pocket of each donated item.
+And so began the project that eventually became Note in the Pocket.

 It started as a one-family ministry providing coats for a single classroom in a single school to which they had a personal connection.
 However, additional family members, then neighbors and friends, then even strangers heard about the ministry and wanted to participate.
 The next year the coat donations covered all the kindergarten classes.
 And the ministry kept growing, so that by the third year, all the students in the school received a coat before winter began.
 The school social worker helped to organize the coats so that each child could select one; after the first year, each coat had a “note in the pocket” to confirm that the children were to keep the coats.

-Note in the Pocket now works with the Wake County Public School System (WCPSS) social workers and the case managers from 12 other agencies (including Family Promise of Wake County–formerly Wake Interfaith Hospitality Network, Salvation Army, The Carying Place, and Communities in Schools) that serve the homeless and impoverished.
+Note in the Pocket now works with the Wake County Public School System (WCPSS) social workers and the case managers from 12 other agencies, including Family Promise of Wake County (formerly Wake Interfaith Hospitality Network), The Salvation Army, The Caring Place, and Communities in Schools, that serve the homeless and impoverished.